-Our strategic outline details the different approaches we adopt as the deliverer of public school education and as a regulator and funder for Independent and Catholic schools.
+Our strategic directions details the different approaches we adopt as the deliverer of public school education.

 We provide staff, facilities and resources to a number of entities created under legislation enacted by the Western Australian Parliament or by Ministerial administrative action:

 - Non-Government education services - Regulation, review and funding of non-government schools, and support of higher education.

 - Rural and Remote Education Advisory Council - Providing advice to the Minister on education and training in rural and remote WA.

 - School Curriculum and Standards Authority - Kindergarten to Year 12 curriculum, assessment, standards and reporting.

 - Teacher Registration Board of Western Australia - Registration of all teachers, from early childhood to Year 12, who teach in WA.

 Our relevant legislation is the Public Sector Management Act 1994 in which the Department of Education is established under section 35; and the School Education Act 1999 (except Part 4 and other provisions which apply to non-government schools).

 Our accountable authority is Ms Lisa Rodgers, Director General, Department of Education.